-To be a kid in 2020 is to spend too much time in front of a screen.
+Online learning: To be a kid now is to spend too much time in front of a screen.

 The American Academy of Pediatrics recommendation for a 5-year-old child’s daily screen time?
 One hour of high-quality programming.
 And for older kids, parents are strongly encouraged to minimize and monitor screen time.

-Given that reducing screen time to the previously recommended levels is becoming impossible during remote schooling, what can we do to keep kids healthy in the months before physical classrooms reopen?
+Given that reducing screen time to the previously recommended levels is becoming impossible during remote schooling, what can we do to keep kids healthy in the months before physical classrooms reopen full time?

 Our best chance comes from something many of us didn’t do back in the stressed-out days of early spring: establish a healthy routine, says Dr. Susanna Block, a pediatrician with Kaiser Permanente Capitol Hill.